-- a) State of Good Repair: The Authority recommends that the Virginia Department of Transportation and the Commonwealth Transportation Board take action to ensure Northern Virginia's primary and secondary roads are maintained at a Critical Condition Index (CCI) score of Good to Excellent. - i.
-The Authority encourages the Commonwealth to adopt performance metrics and a funding strategy for pavement and bridge maintenance that recognizes the unique use patterns in b) Revenue Sharing: The Authority recommends that funding of the Revenue Sharing Program not be decreased below \$100 million.
+- a) State of Good Repair: The Authority recommends that the Virginia Department of Transportation and the Commonwealth Transportation Board take action to ensure Northern Virginia's primary and secondary roads are maintained at a Critical Condition Index (CCI) score of Good to Excellent. - The Authority encourages the Commonwealth to adopt performance metrics and a funding strategy for pavement and bridge maintenance that recognizes the unique use patterns in Northern Virginia where primary and secondary roads carry significantly more traffic than similar facilities in other parts of Virginia.

+b) Revenue Sharing: The Authority recommends that funding of the Revenue Sharing Program not be decreased below \$100 million.